Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/configuration.rst

  MIDFRAC = -1.0         # Middle fraction or -1 to use default calculation
  ATOFF = 0              # Atlas offset or 0 to use default calculation
- LINELIST = ""          # Optional line list to use instead of generated LINETHRESH = 100.      # Line threshhold for fitting
+ LINELIST = ""          # Optional line list to use instead of generated LINETHRESH = 100.      # Line threshold for fitting

 These adjust the way in which arc line fitting is performed.
 In most cases, you will not have to adjust these.
 For the Red channel, we use these values: